These car cleaning tips will get your car looking new again. Or at least new-ish.

 Clean, Then Sheen, to Make Surfaces Shine

-Always make sure to clean your dash and interior surfaces before using a shine-inducing gloss wipe or spray.
-If you don’t you’ll lock in some of the yuck underneath the more oily residue.
+Always make sure to clean your dash and interior surfaces before using a shine-inducing gloss wipe or spray ($6.88 On Amazon).
+If you don’t, you’ll lock in some of the yuck underneath the more oily residue.
 This doesn’t have to be done with fancy branded wipes or sprays – you can use a damp cloth and plain water to get most of the dust and dead bugs from your dash and other surfaces.
-It’s also a good idea, especially if you live in ultra-sunny climes to get the “matte” or non-glossy finishing wipes.
+It’s also a good idea, especially if you live in ultra-sunny climes to get the “matte” or non-glossy finishing spray (like this one on Amazon for $9.99).
 It’s amazing how much a freshly buffed surface can create extra glare and brightness from any color surface.
 Your eyes will thank you for toning it down a little!

 How to Get into Those Nooks and Crannies